0x3bfc/DockerCairo-meetups/19Nov2016/node-management.md

 1. Managers
 ------------

-Managers are used to **maintaining cluster state** by implementing [RAFT](https://raft.github.io/raft.pdf) consensus algorithm.
-To satisty the high availability of service, we have to replicate our services but we need a leader to coordinate communication among distributed servers.
+* Managers are used to **maintaining cluster state** by implementing [RAFT](https://raft.github.io/raft.pdf) consensus algorithm.
+* To satisty the high availability of service, we have to replicate our services but we need a leader to coordinate communication among distributed servers.

-Docker recommends a maximum of **seven manager nodes** for a swarm!, but this doesn't enhance the
+* Docker recommends a maximum of **seven manager nodes** for a swarm!, but this doesn't increase the performance.

 2. Workers
 ------------